discourse/discourse-developer-docs/docs/05-themes-components/31-color-scheme.md

 - Either use the GitHub project URL or Discourse topic URL as your `about_url`

-- Press `Copy to Clipboard` on your color scheme and paste that in to the color_schemes section
+- Press `Copy to Clipboard` on your color palette and paste that in to the color_schemes section

 At the end of the process your about.json file will look something like: